Origin of Coronal Extreme Ultraviolet Shockwaves without a Coronal Mass Ejection Event: Discussion and Conclusion

 \begin{acks} The observational data are courtesy of the SDO/AIA, GOES, and LASCO science teams.
 The CME catalog is generated and maintained at the CDAW Data Center by NASA and The Catholic University of America in cooperation with the Naval Research Laboratory.
 SOHO is a project of international cooperation between ESA and NASA.
 The LCPF catalog is compiled and maintained using SDO/AIA data by Nariaki V. Nitta at the Lockheed Martin Solar and Astrophysics Laboratory. \end{acks}

 \begin{authorcontribution} R.N.
 Bush wrote the main manuscript text and prepared figures 1-7 as well as tables 1-9.
 J.T.
 Stefan edited the main manuscript and assisted in the data collection and troubleshooting of figures 1, 3, 4, 5, and 6.
 A.G.
 Kosovichev edited the main manuscript and provided suggestions on error analysis for figures 1, 3, 4, 5, and 6.
-All authors reviewed the manuscript. \end{authorcontribution} \begin{fundinginformation} The work was partially supported by the NSF grant 1916509, and NASA grants 80NSSC22M0162, 80NSSC23K0097, and 80NSSC25K7675. \end{fundinginformation} \begin{dataavailability} The catalog of Large-scale Coronal Propagating The catalog of Large-scale Coronal Propagating Fronts (LCPFs) is available online at \url{https://aia.lmsal.com/AIA_Waves/index.html}, and the original paper reporting the 2010--2013 wave speeds is available at \url{https://doi.org/10.1088/0004-637X/776/1/58}.
-The catalog of sunquakes from Solar Cycle~24 is available at \url{https://solarflare.njit.edu/sunquakes/sunquakes.html}, with the original paper available at \url{https://doi.org/10.3847/1538-4357/ab88d1}.
+All authors reviewed the manuscript. \end{authorcontribution} \begin{fundinginformation} The work was partially supported by the NSF grant 1916509, and NASA grants 80NSSC22M0162, 80NSSC23K0097, and 80NSSC25K7675. \end{fundinginformation} \begin{dataavailability} The catalog of Large-scale Coronal Propagating Fronts (LCPFs) is available online at \url{https://aia.lmsal.com/AIA_Waves/index.html}, and the original paper reporting the 2010--2013 wave speeds is available at \url{https://doi.org/10.1088/0004-637X/776/1/58}.
+The catalog of sunquakes from Solar Cycle~24 is available at \\ \url{https://solarflare.njit.edu/sunquakes/sunquakes.html}, with the original paper available at \\ \url{https://doi.org/10.3847/1538-4357/ab88d1}.
 The SOHO LASCO CME Catalog is available at \url{https://cdaw.gsfc.nasa.gov/CME_list/}.
 The GOES data archive is available at \url{https://www.ngdc.noaa.gov/stp/satellite/goes/dataaccess.html}, with data analysis performed using SunPy documentation available at \url{https://docs.sunpy.org/en/stable/generated/gallery/time_series/goes_xrs_example.html}.
-Additionally, SunPy documentation describing the calculation of temperature and the corresponding volume emission measure from GOES/XRS data is available at \url{https://docs.sunpy.org/projects/sunkit-instruments/en/stable/api/sunkit_instruments.goes_xrs.calculate_temperature_em.html}. \end{dataavailability} \begin{ethics} \begin{conflict} The authors declare no competing interests. \end{conflict} \end{ethics}
+Additionally, SunPy documentation describing the calculation of temperature and the corresponding volume emission measure from GOES/XRS data is available at \href{https://docs.sunpy.org/projects/sunkit-instruments/en/stable/api/sunkit_instruments.goes_xrs.calculate_temperature_em.html}{https://docs.sunpy.org/projects/sunkit-instruments/en/stable/api/sunkit\_instruments.goes\_x}\\ \href{https://docs.sunpy.org/projects/sunkit-instruments/en/stable/api/sunkit_instruments.goes_xrs.calculate_temperature_em.html}{rs.calculate\_temperature\_em.html}. \end{dataavailability} \begin{ethics} \begin{conflict} The authors declare no competing interests. \end{conflict} \end{ethics}